abeyyoseph/OtherProjects/ImageAnomalyDetectionAutoencoder/README.md

 # Autoencoder for Anomaly Detection in Manufacturing Images

-This project focuses on developing an autoencoder for anomaly detection in manufacturing images.
-The autoencoder is trained to reconstruct normal images, with reconstruction error used as a criterion for anomaly detection.
+This project implements an autoencoder-based approach for unsupervised anomaly detection in drug capsule manufacturing images.
+The model is trained to reconstruct normal samples, and deviations in reconstruction quality are used to identify potential anomalies.

 ## MVTEC Anomaly Detection Dataset Citation
 Paul Bergmann, Michael Fauser, David Sattlegger, and Carsten Steger,